Pope Francis Stays Silent Over Sex Abuse Claims

 The pope spoke to reporters while returning to Rome and said the testimony from Archbishop Viganò “speaks for itself” and he also urged people to read the material.
 “You have sufficient journalistic capacity to draw your own conclusions.”

-In an 11-page letter, the former Vatican ambassador to the US says he warned Pope Francis about the accusations of sexual misconduct and abuse by Theodore McCarrick, the former Archbishop of Washington.
-The document also included a long list of other Vatican and US officials that he says had been told about McCarrick’s inappropriate behavior.
+In an 11-page letter, the former Vatican ambassador to the U.S. says he warned Pope Francis about the accusations of sexual misconduct and abuse by Theodore McCarrick, the former Archbishop of Washington.
+The document also included a long list of other Vatican and U.S. officials that he says had been told about McCarrick’s inappropriate behavior.

 Slate reports that part of the letter mentions that Francis’ predecessor, Benedict XVI, punished McCarrick by refusing him certain privileges and that Francis reversed that decision.
 But supporters of Francis have noted that it hasn’t been proven McCarrick was given any punishment by Benedict XVI at all.